lame-engineer/wordpress-automation-script/README.md

 - for Debian and its family `sudo apt-get install docker.io docker-compose -y`
 - for Redhat family you may use YUM or DNF so it will change like `sudo yum install docker docker-compose -y` or `sudo dnf install docker docker-compose`

 In distros other than arch you may not find a latest docker install. therefore use this documentation to do so - [docker docs](https://docs.docker.com/engine/install/)

 #### make sure that all the files in this repo is on the same folder.
-If not you may some difficulty and lots of debugging
+If not you may get some difficulty and lots of debugging